apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

    come as a surprise, as we are using the SMT solver [Z3][].
 The SAT/SMT community have been tackling NP-complete problems and combinatorial explosion for decades.
 Hence, SMT is better tuned to the search problem than an ad-hoc random exploration.
-As we have seen, this mode slows down, when there is no error.
+As we have seen, this mode slows down when there is no error.

- - For the depth of 50, both TLC and Apalache found an invariant violation very quickly (less than a minute and 5 seconds, respectively).
-For depth of 10, TLC simulation was dramatically slower than the Apalache simulation.
-The number of generated traces in 1 hour was significantly larger than the number of traces produced with Hypothesis.
-It would be interesting to see why this is happening.
-We conjecture that the simulation technique of TLC has a uniform distribution over successor states, not over the enabled actions.
+ - For a depth of 50, both TLC and Apalache found an invariant violation very quickly (less than a minute and 5 seconds, respectively).
+For a depth of 10, the TLC simulation was dramatically slower than the Apalache simulation.
+   The number of traces generated in 1 hour was significantly larger than the number of traces produced with Hypothesis in that same time.
+It would be interesting to see why this happened.
+We conjecture that the simulation technique of TLC selects from a uniform distribution over successor states, not over the enabled actions.

  - Explicit state enumeration with TLC was extremely slow.
 This is not very surprising, as TLC has to deal with relatively large state spaces here.